 Because for seven long years now, Republicans have said repeal, replace, repeal, replace, repeal, replace.

-We're gonna ready.
+We're going to be ready.

-So eight months in, when McConnell gets back from his latest vacation, with about 25 days on the legislative calendar or 30 days on the legislative calendar, when he can finally get back from his vacation.
+So eight months in, when McConnell gets back from his latest vacation with about 25 days on the legislative calendar or 30 days on the legislative calendar, when he finally gets back from his vacation, now we got to deal with the debt ceiling.

 Nothing happens for them.